 How to Save Money With a Central Air Conditioning System

-Central air conditioning systems can cool large areas and many rooms at once.
-They work by forcing cooled air into a home through ductwork, which can reach up to 21 SEER.
+Central air conditioning systems are able to cool large areas and rooms at the same time.
+They function by pushing cooled air into homes through ductwork, which can be up to 21 SEER.

 Cost

-Based on the size of your house, the type of unit you select and how energy efficient it is and the price can vary widely.
-The most effective way to determine the exact cost will be is to talk with a reputable air conditioning expert.
-They can assist you to determine what size unit is required and the amount of ductwork required, among other factors.
+Depending on the size of your house and the type of unit you pick and how energy efficient it is and the price can vary widely.
+Talking to an air conditioning expert is the best way to estimate the exact cost.
+They will be able to determine the right size unit required and how much ductwork is required, in addition to other factors.

-The SEER rating is a different aspect to consider when purchasing a new central air conditioner.
-The more the SEER the better the system.
-This can lower your energy bills over time.
-If you’re thinking about upgrading to a high-efficiency unit, contact an installer to find out what you could save.
+The SEER rating is a different aspect to take into consideration when buying a new central air conditioner.
+The higher the SEER rating, the more energy efficient the system is.
+This can have a positive effect on your energy bills in the long term, so if you’re considering upgrading to a high-efficiency unit, talk to an experienced installer about the possible savings you can expect depending on your climate.

-It is crucial to understand that the cost of installation is determined by both the labor and the materials.
-For instance, if you’re having an expert install your new central AC system that requires the installation of ductwork you must be aware that it will cost more than a replacement system without ducts.
-Finally, the cost of a new air conditioner can change from year to year due to the rate of inflation and changes in energy efficiency standards.
-It is best to purchase an air conditioner during the off-season or low season.
-This could save you thousands of dollars when buying an entirely new system.
+You should also be aware that the cost of installation is based on both materials and labor.
+If you’re having a professional install your central AC system and it requires ductwork installation, be aware that it will cost more than a system that does not have ductwork.
+In addition, the price of an air conditioner could vary from year-to-year due to inflation and changes in energy efficiency standards.
+Therefore, it’s often best to purchase a new unit during the off / low season.
+This could save you thousands of dollars when purchasing new equipment.

 Efficiency

-When shopping for an air conditioner, you need to look at the seasonal energy efficiency ratio (SEER) rating.
-The SEER rating is based on the cooling capacity of an AC during a normal summer by the total electrical energy consumed during the same time.
-The greater the SEER, the more efficient an air conditioning system will be.
-The latest models are more efficient, however the savings will differ based on your climate and the size of your house.
+When you are looking for an air conditioner, it is important to look at the seasonal energy efficiency ratio (SEER) rating.
+SEER ratings are determined by the cooling capacity of an AC unit during a normal summer season divided by the total energy consumption over the same period.
+The greater the SEER, the more efficient the air conditioning system will be.
+The newer models are more efficient, however the savings will differ based on your climate and the size of your house.

-A more modern central air conditioning system could have a SEER rating of up to 21.
-Older air conditioners usually have an SEER rating of 10 or lower.
-While it’s still legal to operate older models but their performance is likely to be diminished by wear and tear.
+A central air conditioning system that is older may have a rating of SEER ranging from 10 to 21.
+Older air conditioners typically have a SEER of 10 or less.
+Although it is still legal to use these older units, the performance will be drastically diminished due to wear and wear and tear.

-The newer central air conditioning systems are more energy efficient than the older wall or ductless units.
-These are the most efficient choices for home owners and offer the highest savings in terms of energy and money.
-They also have features like variable-speed blowers, dual heat exchange units, and advanced control panels.
+Modern central air conditioning systems are typically more efficient than older ductless systems and wall units.
+They are the most energy efficient options for homeowners, and offer significant savings in both terms of money and energy.
+They also offer features like variable speed blowers and dual heat exchangers and advanced control boards.

-The evaporator is a component of an air conditioner that absorbs and cools air inside your home.
-The condenser inside the outdoor unit converts the refrigerant that evaporates into liquid following the same procedure as heat changes from a hotter material to cooler one.
-The condenser then releases the liquid into the coils in the evaporator, which cools it and returned to its original state.
+The evaporator is the part of an air conditioner that absorbs and cools the air inside your home.
+The condenser, which is located in the outdoor unit, converts the refrigerant that has evaporated back into liquid by the same process that heat is transferred from a warmer to cooler substance.
+The condenser lets the liquid out inside the coils of the evaporator and it is then chilled back to its original state.

-If your AC doesn’t work as efficiently as it used to, you should replace the air filter and clean the evaporator coils frequently.
-It is also important to keep the doors and windows closed to prevent the infiltration of hot air into your home, which causes your AC to perform harder to maintain the temperature at a comfortable level.
-You can further enhance the performance and efficiency of your central air conditioning system by putting in an adjustable thermostat.
-This will automatically turn your air conditioner off when you’re away from your home and then return it to normal operation about 30 minutes before your return.
+If your air conditioner doesn’t perform as well as it did in the past and you’re not sure what to do, replace the air filter and clean the evaporator coils frequently.
+It is also important to keep your windows and doors closed to prevent the infiltration of hot air into your home, which forces your air conditioner to perform harder to maintain a comfortable temperature.
+You can further improve the operation and efficiency of your central air conditioning system by installing a programmable thermostat.
+This will automatically turn your air conditioning off when you’re away from home and then return it to normal operation about 30 minutes prior to your return.

 Noise

-Hissing sounds indicate that the system is trying to draw in more air than it is able to handle.
-This can be solved by cleaning or changing the air filter.
-This simple procedure can drastically reduce the amount of noise the air conditioner creates.
+Hissing sounds indicate that the system is trying to draw in more air than it can handle.
+This can be addressed by cleaning or replacing the air filter.
+This simple procedure can drastically reduce the amount of noise the air conditioner makes.

-Another cause that can cause hissing is a refrigerant leak.
-This is extremely risky since the leak can allow harmful refrigerant to enter the air.
-A professional can inspect and repair the unit to avoid this issue.
+Another cause that can lead to hissing is a refrigerant leak.
+This can be dangerous since the leak can let harmful gases get into the air.
+This problem can be avoided by having a professional examine and repair the unit.

-The popping and clicking sounds are usually caused by internal electrical problems with the thermostat or compressor.
-These sounds can be hard to identify, especially if they are consistent and loud.
-If you hear these sounds repeatedly you should contact a professional.
+Popping and clicking sounds are typically caused by electrical problems with the thermostat or compressor.
+These sounds are difficult to identify, particularly if they are loud and consistent.
+If you hear these sounds repeatedly you should contact an expert.

-A rattling noise can also indicate that the fan motor is wearing out.
-This can be a costly issue to solve.
-However, it can be prevented by having a professional conduct routine maintenance checks.
+A rattling noise can also be a sign that the motor of the fan is in danger of wearing out.
+This can be a costly issue to address however it can be avoided by having a professional do a routine maintenance check-up.

-In some cases the humming sound could be simply a sign that the compressor is in operation.
-It is not usually an issue however it can be annoying for homeowners.
-Installing a blanket for the compressor can help to reduce the sound of humming.
-A technician can assist you in deciding what option is best for your home.
-Planting a fence or shrub that blocks the noise from entering the yard is another method to cut down on noise.
-It is recommended to test this first by netting the area of your yard and observing if it works.
+In some instances the humming sound can be a sign that the compressor is in operation.
+This is typically not a problem however it can be irritating for homeowners.
+A humming sound can be diminished by putting in a compressor blanket.
+A technician can assist you in deciding which option is best for your home.
+Another method to cut down on noise is to plant a tree or fence that will block the sound from entering your yard.
+It is best to test this first by fencing only a small portion of your yard, and then observing whether it works.

 Installation

-It is essential to choose the correct size air conditioner for your home.
-A larger unit can cool your home in a short time but it will not remove the humidity as effectively as a smaller unit.
-Equally, a smaller unit isn’t efficient and can raise your energy costs.
+It is important to choose the correct size air conditioner for your home.
+A larger unit will cool your home quickly, but it won’t eliminate humidity as effectively as smaller models.
+A unit that is too small is inefficient, which will increase your costs for energy.

-Central air systems utilize the ductwork system to cool your home.
-They comprise two major components: an outdoor condenser and an indoor air handler.
-The compressor, condenser and evaporator coils are located in the outdoor unit.
-If you have a big home, a split-system is the best choice.
-The condenser, compressor and air handler are located in the outdoor unit.
+Central air systems rely on ductwork in order to cool your home.
+They consist of two main components which are an outdoor condenser and an indoor air handler.
+The condenser and compressor are located in the outdoor unit, while the evaporator coil is located inside the air handler.
+If you have a big house, a split system is the best choice.
+The compressor, condenser, and air handler are all located in the outdoor unit.

 If you are thinking about a central air conditioning system, make sure to choose an efficient model with a high SEER rating.
-This will save you money in the long run and will lower your energy bills.
-You could also qualify for federal rebates that will offset the cost of an energy-efficient AC unit.
+This will allow you to save money and lower the cost of energy.
+Additionally, you could qualify for federal rebates to reduce the cost of an efficient AC unit.

 Explore More